marwanayman11/gitCourse/README.md

 # gitCourse
-Ibm course 'Getting started with Git and GitHub'.
+IBM course 'Getting started with Git and GitHub'.